-Farmers To You uses the donations each week to purchase food in bulk from our regular partner farmers.
-This food goes to the Barre Food Shelf where community members can come pick up food, or where the food can be cooked and distributed as meals.
+Farmers To You uses weekly donations to purchase food in bulk from our regular partner farmers.
+This food goes to one of our food access partners, where community members can come pick up food, or where the food can be cooked and distributed as meals.

-We offer the option to suspend your order at any time, and for any length of time.
+We offer the option to suspend your order at any time and for any length of time.
 While this flexibility is helpful for busy families, the weekly fluctuations can be challenging for our farmers and producers, as well as for Farmers To You.
 We have some weeks with much fewer orders... but the cows still produce milk, the lettuce still grows, our warehouse crew is still here packing food, and our trucks are still driving the regular routes to Boston and VT pickup sites.
 When you donate you are helping our overall system to flourish!

-The Barre Food Shelf is part of Capstone Community Action located in Barre Vermont.
+The Barre Food Shelf is part of Capstone Community Action located in Barre, Vermont.

 The Food shelf serves people of all ages and household configurations: working families with children, families receiving TANF (Temporary Aid to Needy Families), retired seniors, people with disabilities, and people experiencing housing insecurity or homelessness.
 Most of the people who use the food shelf have incomes around the poverty level.

 Capstone, in partnership with the Vermont Foodbank, has a program called Community Kitchen Academy.
-It serves as a training program for entry level food industry jobs; through this program they also process raw materials into meals that are distributed through the food shelf.
+This serves as a training program for entry level food industry jobs; through this program they also process raw materials into meals that are distributed through the food shelf.
 Thus, food is diverted from the waste steam, used for training, and also feeds people in need.

 CHCV coordinates community volunteers to recover produce from local farmers’ fields after the harvest, and by doing so keeps farm surplus from going to waste.
-They strive to serve each of their recipient partner site's specific needs, so that each site receives the right amount of food to meet their demand and preferences.
+They strive to serve each of their recipient partner site's specific needs, so that each site receives the right amount of fresh, perishable food to meet their demand and preferences.